GWartelle/SocioPedia/README.md

 This project was built following this [tutorial](https://www.youtube.com/watch?v=K8YELRmUb5o).

-Sociopedia is a social media web app, built using the MERN Stack (MongoDB, Express.js, React, Node.js).
+Sociopedia is a social media web app, built using the MERN Stack ([MongoDB](https://www.mongodb.com/), [Express.js](https://expressjs.com/), [React](https://react.dev/), [Node.js](https://nodejs.org/en)).

 On the backend, we have some basic CRUD operations: creating and deleting a user account, logging in and out, reading and updating user profiles, and creating, reading, updating posts.
-Passwords are encrypted using Bcrypt, the authentication and authorization is delt with using JSON Web Token, images are uploaded using Multer and are stored in an AWS S3 bucket.
+The connection to the database is set up using [Mongoose](https://mongoosejs.com/), passwords are encrypted using [Bcrypt](https://github.com/kelektiv/node.bcrypt.js#readme), the authentication and authorization is delt with using [JSON Web Token](https://jwt.io/), images are uploaded using [Multer](https://github.com/expressjs/multer#readme) and are stored in an [AWS](https://aws.amazon.com/s3/) S3 bucket.

-On the frontend, we use React Router for navigation as this is a SPA, we use Redux Toolkit for global state management, Axios as HTTP client for API requests, Formik and yup for form management and validation, and React Dropzone to collect images upload.
-The styling is done using Emotion.
+On the frontend, we use [React Router](https://reactrouter.com/en/main) for navigation as this is a SPA, we use [Redux Toolkit](https://redux-toolkit.js.org/) for global state management, [Axios](https://axios-http.com/) as HTTP client for API requests, [Formik](https://formik.org/) and [yup](https://github.com/jquense/yup#readme) for form management and validation, and [React Dropzone](https://react-dropzone.js.org/) to collect images upload.
+The styling is done using [Emotion](https://emotion.sh/docs/introduction).

-This project has been deployed on Render, using a free tier account, so the app has some spin up time before loading.
+This project is hosted on [Render](https://render.com/) and utilizes their power-efficient servers, which spin down after periods of inactivity.
+As a result, you may experience a slightly longer loading time as the server spins back up for use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>